Norwich University of the Arts

 - Most courses include units of self-managed learning and exploration that allow students to concentrate on areas of particular interest.

-- The library houses the largest specialist art, design and media collection in the eastern region, including 32,000 books, subscriptions to over 1,300 journals, over 3,000 DVDs and an extensive bank of electronic resources.
+- The library houses the largest specialist art, design and media collection in the eastern region, including 32,000 books, over 1,300 journals, over 3,000 DVDs, and an extensive bank of electronic resources.

 - NUA has its own art materials shop, open daily, which sells a wide range of basic and specialist art supplies at discounted prices.

-- The Student Support office is in place to ensure that students receive all practical, personal and financial help they may need.
+- The Student Support office ensures that students receive all the practical, personal and financial help they may need.

-- It offers dedicated Disability Support and Dyslexia Services, providing a wide range of information and advice to prospective and current students, as well as assistance with applying for funding support through the Disabled Students’ Allowance (DSA).
+- A dedicated Disability Support and Dyslexia Service provides a wide range of information and advice to prospective and current students, as well as assistance with applying for funding support through the Disabled Students’ Allowance (DSA).